-Regarding NIPSCO's proposed ratemaking treatment, Ms. Shikany testified the total cost of the designated eligible improvements upon which NIPSCO requests authority to earn a return is \$328,935,352.
-This amount includes allowance for funds used during construction ("AFUDC"), other indirect costs, and is net of accumulated depreciation through June 30, 2017.
+Ms. Shikany testified that Attachment 1, Schedule 2 shows that the total cost of the eligible transmission, distribution, and storage system improvements ("Eligible TDSIC Assets"), which includes allowance for funds used during construction ("AFUDC"), other indirect costs, and is net of accumulated depreciation, incurred through June 30, 2017, upon which NIPSCO requests authority to earn a return is \$328,935,352 (Attachment 1, Schedule 1, Page 4).

-Ms. Shikany testified that NIPSCO is only seeking approval to recover a return on its investment and the related depreciation expense, property taxes, and carrying charges associated with \$3,322,780 of the total direct capital costs incurred through December 31, 2015 for the 112th Street Project.
+Ms. Shikany testified that NIPSCO is only seeking approval to recover a return on its investment and the related depreciation expense, property taxes and carrying charges associated with \$3,322,780 of the total direct capital costs incurred through December 31, 2015 for the 112th Street Project.
 She stated this amount represents NIPSCO's best estimate provided in Cause No. 44403 and is inclusive of the 20% contingency percentage.
-She testified that consistent with the TDSIC-1 Order, NIPSCO will defer for recovery in its next base rate case the depreciation expense and property taxes related to the difference between this amount and the actual amount of the 112th Street Project.
-The depreciation and property taxes NIPSCO plans to defer relating to this difference for the months of January through June 2017 is \$136,586 and the total deferred balance is \$606,435.
+She testified that consistent with the TDSIC-1 Order, NIPSCO will defer for recovery in its next base rate case the depreciation expense and property taxes related to the difference between this amount and the actual amount of the 112th Street Project.3 She testified Attachment 1, Schedule 11 shows the depreciation and property taxes NIPSCO plans to defer relating to this difference for the months of January through June 2017 is \$136,586 and the total deferred balance is \$606,435.